 Items in a list should begin with the same part of speech (noun, verb, adjective).
 For example, if the first item in your list is a noun, use nouns for each item.
 If the first action is a verb in present tense, put all other actions in present tense, as in the instructions above ("Number," "Write," "Put," "Give," "Begin.")
 Do not write, "You will need to sign, date and remember to send the form."
 Instead, write, "You will need to sign, date and send the form."

 Punctuation

 Know rules for punctuation and follow them.
-When there are agency style conventions, such as whether to use the serial or Oxford comma, know the policy and follow it.
 HCPF uses AP style, which only uses the Oxford comma when it's needed to clear up potential ambiguity in a sentence.